-Top Landing is the sequel to Midnight Landing, which used dots to simulate a city at midnight.
-Unlike Midnight Landing, Top Landing uses three-dimensional graphics to allow depictions of cities during the daytime and adds a takeoff stage.
+Top Landing is the sequel to 3D flight simulator Midnight Landing, released for the arcades in 1986, which used very basic polygonal dots to simulate a city at midnight.
+Unlike Midnight Landing, which had a very limited colour palette and draw distance, Top Landing uses fully coloured three-dimensional graphics, with objects and landscapes fully rendered, allowing depictions of cities during the daytime.
+It also adds a take-off stage.

 The game begins at the fictional Taito Airport, where the player executes a simple takeoff sequence, in which the player turns the aircraft onto the runway, and then applies full thrust and lifts off the ground when prompted to by the game.
 The stage is completed when the player climbs to 950 meters.